thiagowfx/thiagowfx.github.io/content/posts/2022-01-03-miniflux-rolling-my-own-rss-reader.md

 }
 ```

+**Update(2022-02-18)**: It turns out the CSS above isn't really needed as a system font stack is set out-of-the-box.

 The one main limitation of running Miniflux this way is that you'll need your workstation to be always on if you want to have continuous access to it.
 This means if you want to read late at night you'll need to leave your computer on.
 Not only this is impractical and inconvenient, it's also not much environmentally friendly.

 Another limitation is that in principle you'll only be able to access Miniflux from home, unless you take extra measures[^extra-measures] to make your workstation accessible from outside your home network.